General quantum correlation from nonreal values of Kirkwood-Dirac quasiprobability over orthonormal product bases: General quantum correlation from the nonreality of Kirkwood-Dirac quasiprobability over orthonormal product bases

-The quantity on the right-hand side is just the measure of general quantum correlation based on $l_1$-norm measure of (local) coherence \cite{Adesso quantum correlation beyond entanglement review} which is equal to twice of the total (two-sided) negativity of quantumness \cite{Nakano negativity of quantumness trace norm l1 norm,Piani discord generates entanglement via measurement}.
-We emphasize that unlike the measure of general quantum correlation based on $l_1$-norm (local) coherence and negativity of quantumness, the w-nonclassical correlation is in principle directly observable via weak measurement and postselection.

-We proceed to give a concrete computation of the w-nonclassical correlation in a simple bipartite state.
-We first note that, as is also the case for the quantifiers of general quantum correlation proposed in the literature, the calculation of the w-nonclassical correlation defined in Eqs. (\ref{one-sided w-nonclassical correlation}) and (\ref{two-sided w-nonclassical correlation}) is in general analytically intractable, involving optimization over all possible relevant bases, which in general takes the form of an optimization of multivariable nonlinear function.
-For example, consider the following maximally entangled two-qubit state
+We proceed to give an illustration of concrete computations of the KD nonclassical correlation in a simple bipartite state.
+We first note that the calculation of the KD nonclassical correlation defined in Eqs. (\ref{one-sided KD nonclassical correlation}) and (\ref{two-sided KD nonclassical correlation}) is in general analytically intractable.
+It involves optimization over all possible product bases of the Hilbert space of the multipartite system, which in general takes the form of an optimization of multivariable nonlinear function.
+This analytical difficulty is also suffered by many other measures of general quantum correlation whose computations typically involve optimization over certain class of measurements.
+Analytical results are known only for low dimensional systems with certain symmetries \cite{Luo analytical two-qubit quantum discord,Ali analytical two-qubit X-state quantum discord}.